 all I could ever hear was the carrier and the modulation wasn't

 I haven't been able to reliably receive Radio Rossii 279kc from Sakhalin Island due to a digital-data beacon that has started up on 279kc.
 In late November 2013 I was able to hear Radio Rossii somewhat using the 6' loop antenna but the beacon severely limits intelligibility.
 Radio Rossii was the only LWBC station that could be received in the west and it now appears to have a case of "chronic QRM."
 (Radio Rossii LW BC and all other Russian LW BC stations were shutdown Jan.
 9, 2014)

-Although NDBs are MCW signals, all "NDB-chasers" use a BFO (tuned to the exact IF) to help locate the NDB carrier and then tune to zero beat to copy the MCW (this method results in a nice sounding 400~ note depending on the particular NDB station.)
+Although NDBs are MCW signals, all "NDB-chasers" use a BFO (tuned to ~ 400hz offset +/- from IF) to help locate the NDB carrier and then tune to zero beat to copy the MCW (this method results in a nice sounding 400~ note depending on the particular NDB station.)
 Best results for NDBs has the AVC off, BFO on and riding the RF Gain control.